AbdooOwd/HackerOoT/docs/abdoo/notes.md

     -   Nevermind.
 It's just I didn't use it correctly.
 -   Apparently, `mod_assets/` is now outdated in HackerOoT.
 I must use `assets/` instead.
 Dumb me confused the content of `extracted/` with `assets/`.
+-   To add an assets (eg. object) to a gameplay_keep, I must make a copy of that gameplay_keep (only its .C and .H file) into my `assets/` directory.
+    Then I include my object's .c file in gameplay_keep's .c file, and include my objects .h file into gameplay_keep's .h file.
+    -   I have also been told that I can just include my object in gameplay_keep's spec.
+But I don't know how to do that.

 ## Blender